thiagohersan-www/thiagohersan.com/_posts/2019-09-15-relative-intensity.md

 In our world of embedded, pervasive, wearable technologies we are encompassed by such a variety of signals that we can think of this relationship from a different perspective: given different objects of specific shapes and sizes, what are the signals that reverberate with their bodies?
 Can we (re-)sensitize ourselves to these meshes of planetary reach and affect?

-These are collections of wearable antennas made of copper and brass pieces modeled after the shapes and sizes of body parts, sections, appendages, ....
+These are collections of wearable antennas made of copper and brass pieces modeled after the shapes and sizes of body parts, sections and appendages.
 They are meant to be worn around the part of the body from which they were modeled, creating an additional connection between the original template body and that of the wearer.

-Like the [Astrolabe]({{ site.baseurl }}/astrolabe-project/), these antennas suggest a more embodied form of navigating a network.
+Like the [astrolabe]({{ site.baseurl }}/astrolabe-project/), these antennas suggest a more embodied form of navigating a network.
 They are ontological machines for exploring the relationships between humans, nature, culture, objects and networks, and making their intra-actions a little more significantly felt.

 <!--
 ### Visualizing Worlds